-- · All subjects in which a student receives a grade of A,B,C,D, or F will be figured in honor roll. - · Students must be taking at least four classes that are graded according to the above scale in order to be eligible for honor roll. - · Those students earning grades of D, F, or a U (unsatisfactory) will not be eligible for honor roll. - · A grade point average of at least a 3.5 (on a 4.0 scale) is needed in order to qualify for honor roll.
+- All subjects in which a student receives a grade of A,B,C,D, or F will be figured in honor roll. - Students must be taking at least five classes that are graded (A-F) according to the above scale in order to be eligible for honor roll. - A grade point average of at least a 3.5 (on a 4.0 scale) is needed in order to qualify for honor roll.